-

-Off-road does not mean off-radar with the New York Division of Motor Vehicles (DMV).
+Off-road does not mean off-radar with the New York Department of Motor Vehicles (DMV).
 You still must register off-road transportation including all-terrain vehicles (ATV) and snowmobiles.

 And while trailers are not considered off-road vehicles, they are considered registration-worthy by the DMV.